-The entry requirements are the same as A Level: Grade 6 or above in Higher Level choices, at least five GCSEs at Grade 4 or above including English Language or English Literature at Grade 5 and Mathematics at Grade 5.
+The entry requirements are the same as A Level: Grade 6 or above in Higher Level choices, and at least five GCSEs at Grade 4 or above including English Language or English Literature at Grade 5 and Mathematics at Grade 5.
 Most IB students will have achieved good GCSE grades in a large number of subjects.
+A Grade 8 in Maths GCSE will be required for Higher Level Mathematics: Analysis and Approaches.